Stand up for facts and support PolitiFact.

 "We must also rebuild the necessary infrastructure to once again support vibrant coastal communities and a local seafood economy," Warren said.
 "Today, roughly one in four fish eaten in the United States was caught here and sent to Asia for processing before being re-imported for American consumers.
 By building processing plants in the United States, we can not only decrease the carbon footprint of the seafood industry, but we can also create a new class of jobs in the Blue Economy."

 Dare we say, that 1-in-4 statistic had us hooked.

 We got in touch with the fishery researchers who wrote the paper Warren used to support her assertion.
 They said they didn’t offer that stat, and while they don’t have an exact estimate, her figure is probably too high.

 Should Warren throw this one back?
 Let’s break it down.

-But about a quarter of the catch is exported, mainly to Japan and China.
+China buys about 14% of the catch.
 And some of that comes back to the United States.

 "Fish is processed in places like China because the costs of processing are cheaper than they are in the United States," said former U.S. Agriculture Department chief economist Joseph Glauber.

 As much as $900 million worth of pollock and other seafood is caught in U.S. waters, processed in China and sold here as filets and fish sticks.

 The general pattern repeats for pink salmon.
 It’s caught in Alaska, sent to countries such as China or Thailand, and comes back as salmon burgers or perhaps salmon in a can.
 Other species of fish, to a lesser extent, also make this global round trip.